 Entry-Level Positions: Grades 1-5

-Grades 1-5 typically include entry-level positions that require basic qualifications and limited experience.
-Examples of jobs in this category include:
+Grades 1-5 are typically reserved for entry-level positions that require basic qualifications and minimal experience.
+These jobs often include administrative duties, clerical work, and manual labor.

-- General Assistants: Performing basic tasks such as cleaning, maintenance, and other manual labor.
+General Assistants: Basic tasks such as cleaning, maintenance, and other manual labor.

 Mid-Level Positions: Grades 6-10